Creepy Creatures: The Abominable Snowman of Pasadena

-Ana and Luis Garcia decide to join their father on a trip to Alaska to try to locate a snow creature known as the Abominable Snowman.
+Jordan and Nicole Blake decide to join their father on a trip to Alaska to try to locate a snow creature known as the Abominable Snowman.
 There, they eventually see the Snowman frozen in ice.
-Their father decides to take him back to Pasadena, California where they live.
+Their father decides to take him back to Pasadena, California, where they live.
 Before doing so, Luis sneaks some snowballs in the trunk in which the Snowman would be taken home.

 After showing their neighbor Lauren Sax the Snowman, Ana throws a snowball from the trunk at her, but it misses and hits the tree.
 This causes the snow to expand and covers their yard in snow.
 Lauren grabs some of the snow and throws it at Ana, and she becomes covered in ice.
 After the heat from the furnace and oven does not defrost her, Luis gets the Snowman to break out of the ice.
 The Snowman defrosts her and escapes.